danielbrendel/hortusfox-web/README.md

     CURRENT_TIMESTAMP
 );
 ```
-As you might have noticed the values that you need to customize are name, email and password.
+As you might have noticed the values that you need to customize are name, email, password and admin.
 All others are left with their default values.
 The password hash must be created manually.
 For testing purposes you might just want to quickly use something like:
 ```shell
 php -r "echo password_hash('test', PASSWORD_BCRYPT);"
 ```
-If you want to test it now you can again browse to the URL and the system will redirect you to the /auth page.
+You may now login with your initial admin user account using your e-mail address and the password of which you have stored the hash in the table.
-After logging in, you should then be redirected to your dashboard.
-Users can change their passwords in their profile preferences.
-They can also
+After logging in, you should then be redirected to the dashboard.
+Further users can now be created via the admin area.
+Users can change their
-reset their password.
+passwords in their profile preferences.
+They can also reset their password.
 Therefore an e-mail will be sent to them with restoration instructions.
+Each new created user will get a confirmation e-mail with an automatically generated password in order to log in.
+It is recommended that users change
+their passwords after their first login.
-Last but not least you need to add all your locations
-of your local environment to the database.
+Last but not least you need to add all your locations of your local environment to the database.
 Therefore go to the locations table and add your locatios:

 ```sql
 INSERT INTO `locations` (`id`, `name`, `icon`, `active`, `created_at`) VALUES